SasmitC/ROS_Udacity_NanoDegree/Project2_Go_Chase_It/Readme.md

 You should observe something like the following:

 ![Screenshot1](default_gzclient_camera(2).jpg "Gazebo World View")

 ![Screenshot2](default_gzclient_camera(3).jpg "Gazebo Robot Top View")

 ![Screenshot3](default_gzclient_camera(1).jpg "Gazebo Chasing the Ball")

 ![Screenshot4](rqt_image.png "rqt_image_viewer Chasing the Ball")

 A video demonstration of the project:
 [![Project2Demo](ScreenshotVideo.png)](https://youtu.be/WoI3yUCTPGI "Go Chase It!")
+_Click on the image above to redirect to Youtube URL_

 ### Future Work
 Implement skid-steer robot designs or robots that can chase balls of any color.